Discover the world's best beaches for snorkeling

 3. Hanauma Bay, Oahu, Hawaii

 The bay is part of a nature preserve and marine-life conservation area.
-It’s closed on Tuesdays to minimise the impact on the ecosystem, and a maximum of 3000 visitors are allowed on any given day.
+It’s closed on Tuesdays to minimize the impact on the ecosystem, and a maximum of 3000 visitors are allowed on any given day.

 4. Raja Ampat Islands, Indonesia

-Southeast Asia abounds with spectacular diving and snorkelling spots and Indonesia’s Raja Ampat arguably tops the all-star list, with its fine white-sand beaches, hidden lagoons and impressive diversity of marine life and coral reef systems.
+Southeast Asia abounds with spectacular diving and snorkeling spots and Indonesia’s Raja Ampat arguably tops the all-star list, with its fine white-sand beaches, hidden lagoons and impressive diversity of marine life and coral reef systems.

 The quantity and variety of marine life here is so astounding, in fact, that scientists have described Raja Ampat as a biological hotspot.
 They believe its reef systems restock reefs throughout the South Pacific and Indian Oceans.

 Armed with your mask, snorkel and fins, you’ll have free rein to explore Raja Ampat’s blue-water mangroves and a marine area that boasts over a thousand species of reef fish, hundreds of species of coral reef, several types of sea turtles and majestic manta rays.